-

 - Site Info

-This course is now booked out.
-Please contact events@eianz.org if you wish to be placed on the waiting list for the next course.
+This event is sold out!
+To be placed on the waiting list for the next workshop please email events@eianz.org

 The Environment Institute of Australia and New Zealand is proud to present an online workshop which will provide Impact Assessment (IA) practitioners with the thinking and writing skills to present data and reach conclusions in a clear evidence-based manner.